mikaeldui/riot-games-dotnet-client/README.md

 ✅ [Embedded symbols](https://github.com/Turnerj/dotnet-library-checklist#embedding-symbols) - see the source code while debugging.

 ✅ [Deterministic build](https://github.com/Turnerj/dotnet-library-checklist#enable-deterministic-builds) - byte-for-byte output is identical across compilations.

+❌ POST, PUT and DELETE - use other libraries for now.

+❌ Game API - use other libraries for now.

 ## Demo